 This means that we will:

-We may use your personal information for a number of reasons:
+We may use your personal information for different purposes:

 Information we may collect from you

-When you register online or donation we may collect information relevant to the type of transaction you are entering into with details such as your name, email address, postal address, telephone or mobile number, bank account details to process donations and whether or not you are a tax payer so that we can claim Gift Aid.
+When you register online or make a donation we may collect information relevant to the type of transaction you are entering with details such as your name, email address, postal address, telephone or mobile number, bank account details to process donations and whether you are a tax payer so that we can claim Gift Aid.

 When you successfully apply a programme or activity we may ask for information about your health.
 We do this to ensure that we supply appropriate facilities and support, and to ensure that our staff are prepared to respond to incidents appropriately.
 Clear notices will be given when this information is collected.
 All sensitive personal data is stored on a secure database, to which only a limited number of relevant staff have access.
 It is deleted when no longer relevant.